Florodora

 Florodora is an Edwardian musical comedy.
 After its long run in London, it became one of the first successful Broadway musicals of the 20th century.
-The book was written by Jimmy Davis under the pseudonym Owen Hall, the music was by Leslie Stuart with additional songs by Paul Rubens, and the lyrics were by Edward Boyd-Jones, George Arthurs and Rubens.
+The book was written by Jimmy Davis under the pseudonym Owen Hall, the music was by Leslie Stuart with additional songs by Paul Rubens, and the lyrics were by Ernest Boyd-Jones, George Arthurs and Rubens.

 The original London production opened in 1899 where it ran for a very successful 455 performances.
 The New York production, which opened the following year, was even more popular, running for 552 performances.
 After this, the piece was produced throughout the English-speaking world and beyond.
 The musical was famous for its double sextet and its chorus line of "Florodora Girls".

 The piece was popular with amateur theatre groups, particularly in Britain, into the 1950s.

 Background

-Florodora was the first of a series of successful musicals by Stuart, including The Silver Slipper (1901), The School Girl (1903), The Belle of Mayfair (1906), and Havana (1908).
+Florodora was the first of a series of successful Edwardian musical comedies by Stuart, including The Silver Slipper (1901), The School Girl (1903), The Belle of Mayfair (1906), and Havana (1908).